jart/lobstermacs/README.markdown

 main advantage of the Starter Kit is that it provides better default settings and bundles many useful libraries.

+The latest version is at http://github.com/jart/emacs-starter-kit/

-The latest version is at http://github.com/technomancy/emacs-starter-kit/
+The latest "official" version is at http://github.com/technomancy/emacs-starter-kit/

+## Notes Regarding This Fork

+(jart 2009/08) I created this fork of emacs-starter-kit to write documentation and offer better "out of the box" support for the following pieces of software:

+- Python
+- Mercurial
+- Erlang

 ## Learning